In association with

 SafePlus(external link) — SafePlus.nz

-Any business can arrange for one of its workers to be an H&S representative or set up an H&S committee.
+Any business can arrange for one of its workers to be a health and safety representative or set up a health and safety committee.

 Some businesses must have a rep, or consider a committee, if requested by workers.
 These are businesses with 20+ workers or those classed by law as being high-risk.